edgedelta/docs/docs/configuration/workflows.md

 ***

-### Access the YAML file for an existing configuration
+### Option 2: Access the YAML file for an existing configuration

 1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
 2. Locate the desired configuration, and then under **Actions**, click the corresponding edit icon.